codenautas/best-globals/README.md

 ### coalesce(a [...,b] [,coalesce.throwError(message)])

-Returns the first not null nor undefined parameter
+Returns the first not null nor undefined parameter.

+Use `coalesce.throwError(message)` for throw an Exception if all parameters are null or undefined.

+Use `coalesce.throwErrorIfUndefined(message)` for throw an Exception if all parameters are undefined.

 ```js